shuantsu-zz/shuantsu/README.md

 You found my GitHub page.
 That was a triumph.
 Congratulations.

 ## But wait a minute!
-Who really am I?
+How would I describe me in a short sentence?

-I'm a human and I use programming skills to develop sofware for other humans.
+**TL;DR:** I'm a human and I use programming skills to develop sofware for other humans.

 ## Stuff I'm interested in: